MicrosoftDocs/OfficeDocs-O365ITPro/Office365-MileIQ/edit-rates.md

 # Edit rates the custom rates for MileIQ

 In the MileIQ admin center at [https://admin.mileiq.com](https://admin.mileiq.com), you can set a custom mileage rate that applies to all users in your organization.
 If you do not have access to the MileIQ admin center, contact your global admin.
-You need to be assigned to the Business Administrator role to set the rate.
+You need to be assigned to the business administrator role to set the rate.

 ## Set the mileage rate